itzAmil/student-placement-predictor/README.md

 **Student Placement Predictor** is a Machine Learning project that predicts whether a student is likely to be placed based on their academic and personal attributes.
 The project explores classification algorithms and deploys a live web application to assist institutions and students with early insights into placement readiness.

-This project demonstrates how ML classification workflows can be built, trained, and deployed using Scikit-learn, with a Flask-based web interface.
+This project demonstrates how machine learning classification models (SVC and Random Forest) can be built and trained using Scikit-learn, and deployed via a Flask-based web interface.

 ---